homebrew-ec-foss/homebrew-internethome/src/posts/eBPF_Workshop.md

 ## Modifying the Kernel Source

 Modifying the kernel source code is a highly challenging task.
 The Linux kernel has more than 30 million lines of code written over several years by thousands of contributors.
 Even if someone successfully edited the source to add their own functionality, there are other hurdles.
-Linux being a community project, all changes have to be approved by the community and specifically, Linux Torvalds.
-On an average, only about a third of all kernel patches are accepted, after which it is released in the next kernel version(which may take a while).
+Linux being a community project, all changes have to be approved by the community and specifically, Linus Torvalds.
+On an average, only about a third of all kernel patches are accepted, after which it is released in the next kernel version (which may take a while).

 Even after jumping through all these hoops, there is no guarantee that users will be able to utilise the merged feature.
-Several distributions use an older version of the kernel and wait for newer versions to be thoroughly tested before releasing it to users.
+Several distributions use an older version of the kernel and wait for newer versions to be thoroughly tested before releasing it.

 ![Comic on modifying the kernel](https://imgur.com/6qBAKCs.png)